serena-zhu/ft_ssl_des/README.md

 des-ecb
 des-cbc
 ```
-Passing an unsupprted command will prompt the valid commands message.
+Passing an unsupported command will prompt the valid commands message.
 Note des is added as an alias for des-ecb.
 Standard and message digest commands along with more cipher commands will be added in future projects.

 #### `Supported Options`
 ```